May 1975

 12

-The Jefferson Starship give a concert in New York's Central Park for 60,000 fans.
+The Jefferson Starship give a concert in New York City's Central Park for 60,000 fans.
 The band flies into town specifically for the performance, which is free, but only for the audience.
 The Starship and concert sponsor WNEW-FM pick up a $14,000 tab for cleanup and damage done to the park.

 American pop group